dmitigr/cefeika/doc/ws/README.md

 WebSockets backend framework in C++ {#mainpage}
 ===============================================

-Dmitigr Wsbe (hereinafter referred to as Wsbe) - is a WebSockets backend framework powered by [uWebSockets] and [libuv].
-Wsbe is a part of the [Dmitigr Cefeika][dmitigr_cefeika] project.
+Dmitigr Ws (hereinafter referred to as Ws) - is a C++ library to work with WebSockets powered by [uWebSockets] and [libuv].
+Ws is a part of the [Dmitigr Cefeika][dmitigr_cefeika] project.

 **ATTENTION, this software is "alpha" quality, and the API is a subject to change!**